Help girls from low-income families join your unit

 Offer uniform recycling and shared resources

-Our uniform is a key part of our identity and ensures that every member feels a sense of belonging, but the cost of uniform can prevent people from joining.
+Our uniform is a key part of our identity and ensures that every member feels a sense of belonging.
+The cost of uniform should not be a barrier to joining.
 Some units have created a ‘uniform bank’ so that girls can borrow or buy cheaper second-hand uniform to help manage the costs.
 You could ask parents and carers to donate old uniform, or even investigate local grants to buy a selection of uniform to get started.

 Interest badges are a part of the core programme, so it’s worth keeping a unit copy of the badge book that girls can borrow or look at to give them access to the criteria and achieve those all-important badges.